 Gary grew up on his family’s farm in Grafton Vermont and joined the NSF team in 2017.
 With experience in raising livestock, growing food, producing maple syrup, as well as forest and pasture management, Gary is also a certified mechanic and brings a wide range of talents, gifts, and passions to the New Spring Farm team.

-Edna joined New Spring Farm in 2019 as our Programs and Events Coordinator, as well as resident Yoga Instructor.
+Edna joined New Spring Farm in 2019 as our resident Yoga Instructor.
 Edna is a Certified Kripalu Yoga Instructor, Reiki Master and Kripalu trained Meditation Instructor.
 She has completed Kripalu’s Advanced Yoga and Guided Meditation Teacher Training module in the 300 hour Kripalu Ayurvedic Yoga Teacher Training Program and continues in her pursuit of this program certification.

 Edna resides in Peru, Vermont and is the owner/operator of Edna’s Garden, an organic grower of medicinal herbs and flowers.
 She has been an advocate of organic growing for many years as presenter at The Vermont Flower Show, given many lectures in presenting to various Garden Clubs including Burlington, Vermont Annual Garden Club Meeting, with her solely developed presentations on The Use of Native Vermont Botanical Medicinal Herbs.